QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s2.discovery/index.md

 You may do that to bypass JavaScript verifications.
 You can use plugins such as [noscript](https://noscript.net/), or ublock by clicking on the following icon

 ![ublock_disable_scripts](_images/ublock_disable_scripts.png)

+* HTTP clients

+We usually don't only rely on our web browser to recon/exploit websites, as they are unreliable.
+You can use [Postman, curl](/programming-languages/others/apis/_general/index.md#-testuse-an-api-) or tools such as the [Burp Suite](../s3.exploitation/tools/burp.md)...

 </div></div>

 <hr class="sep-both">